 Mindful Care provides a year-round, 5 day-per-week adult daytime activity program for people age 55+ who are suffering from memory loss, social isolation, and other health challenges.
 Family caregivers have relief from their continuous caregiving duties while our trained staff provides enjoyable activities for their loved ones at an affordable fee.
 The program supports elders by promoting memory and cognitive function, and sustaining physical wellness.
 Personal/medical care is not provided by the staff.

-Our aim is to give participants fun, friendship, and a chance to have an improved quality of life by attending our program.
+Our intention is to provide participants with fun and companionship and a chance to have an improved quality of life by attending our program.

 - Must be able to perform required tasks of caring for elders with dementia